timothyas/xesn/paper.md

 To address this, @pathak_model-free_2018 developed a parallelization strategy so that multiple, semi-independent reservoirs make predictions of a single, high dimensional system.
-This parallelization was generalized for multi dimensions by
+This parallelization was generalized for multiple dimensions by
 @arcomano_machine_2020 and @smith_temporal_2023, the latter of which serves as the basis for `xesn`.

-`Xesn` enables prediction for multi dimensional systems by integrating its high level operations with `xarray` [@hoyer_xarray_2017].
+`Xesn` enables prediction for multi-dimensional systems by integrating its high level operations with `xarray` [@hoyer_xarray_2017].
 As with `xarray`, users refer to dimensions based on their named axes (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).